Want to know more about microgreens? If you’re planning to add some green in your homestead, try growing these.

 Microgreens Growing Guide

 I’ve always wanted to have fresh greens on my homestead all year round.
-This can sometimes be a challenge, but if you’re dealing with microgreens you’ll find out that it’s no problem at all! these tiny plants are asy to grow year round and take up very little space.
+This can sometimes be a challenge, but if you’re dealing with micro greens you’ll find out that it’s no problem at all!
+These tiny plants are easy to grow year round and take up very little space.
 In fact, we’ve got some great tips on where you can grow you own out of recyclables.
 These tiny sprouts are suited for beginners and expert gardeners alike.
 They’re often found on the top shelf of grocery stores and seen as a delicacy of fine-dining restaurants, but the truth is that they’re exceptionally easy to grow and so easy to add to any dish!

 Not only are healthy sprouts easy to grow, but they’re also packed with nutrients and flavors.
 Still not convinced?